 - FINAL = Financially Independent, Not a Leech

 - FINDOG = Financially Independent, Not Dependent on Government

 - FINISH = Financially Independent, Not In State’s Hands

 - … any other suggestions, please post in the comments section and I will add to this list! 🙂 for sample:

 - Reader “Mapleton” came up with a nice acronym of what we don’t want to become: FIBBING = Financial Independence Blindly Based on Individual Naive Guessing.
 Very nice!

 - Reader “J Acorn”: Don’t be “FIDDLE (while Rome burns)” – Financial Independence Drained, Didn’t Listen to ERN.
 That’s awesome.
 Why didn’t I think of this?!

 OK, let’s wrap it up here.
 Happy Anniversary!
 Thanks to all readers that have come along with me on this amazing 5-year run!
-Not sure I am going to make it to 100 posts over the next five years but I got notes for at least another 10 posts.
+Not sure I am going to make it to 100 posts over the next five years, but I got notes for at least another ten posts.
 Also, I hope I didn’t ruffle any feathers with today’s post.
 Again, I don’t mean to accuse any of my fellow-FIRE bloggers of any malice or wrongdoing.
-And for the three or so people who might still be offended I like to point out that the concept of F-You Money worked not just when leaving my corporate job in 2018 – it works equally well or even better with the online outrage troll mob today. 😉
+And for the three or so people who might still be offended, I like to point out that the concept of F-You Money worked not just when leaving my corporate job in 2018 – it works equally well or even better with the online outrage troll mob today. 😉

-So, Happy New Year everybody.
-Let’s a have healthy and prosperous 2022!
+So, Happy New Year, everybody.
+Let’s have a healthy and prosperous 2022!